steos/magot/README.md

     make clean

+### CFLAGS

 Note that by default the CFLAGS don't specify any optimizations.
-If you want an optimized build just set the appropriate CFLAGS.
+If you want an optimized build just set the appropriate CFLAGS

+    make CFLAGS=-O2

+Magot makes liberal use of assertions.
+If you're confident that it doesn't break just compile with NDEBUG if you are sure that you want to disable them (not recommended)

+    make CFLAGS='-O2 -DNDEBUG'

+Conversely, if you're debugging with gdb set the -g flag to improve your debugging experience

-    make CFLAGS=-O3
+    make CFLAGS=-g

 ## Use?